zbytspokojna/DB_labs/README.md

 # DB_labs
-Scripts from laboratories of database programming.
+Scripts from laboratories of database programming on AGH.